-- Writing.
-In the majority of the world the Latin alphabet is used to write text.
-There are also other "standards", like the Cyrillic, Arabic and Chinese alphabets.
+Writing.
+The majority of the world uses the Latin alphabet to write text.
+There are also other "standards", like the Cyrillic, Arabic, and Chinese alphabets.

-- Traffic.
-The traffic signs are standardized worldwide.
+Traffic.
+The traffic signs are standard worldwide.
 With billions of vehicles on the road every day, having standards is essential to keep them moving as smoothly as possible.

-- Music.
-The musical notation has been standardized for more than a thousand years, allowing musicians from all over the world to play music from the same sheets - even if they are centuries old.
+Music.
+Musical notation has been standardized for more than a thousand years, allowing musicians from all over the world to play music from the same sheets - even if they are centuries old.